 Cows and calves are on cruise control.

-If fall-calving cows and calves are grazing native foothill rangeland, late spring is the time they require very little attention or management.
+If fall-calving cows and calves are grazing native foothill rangeland, late spring is the time of the year that cattle require very little attention or management.
 Plans should be developed to administer preweaning vaccinations to bull and heifer calves two to three weeks prior to weaning.